 Appeals of parking tickets may be brought to the Safety and Security Office.

 - All bicycles must display the current college decal.
-Unlicensed bicycles will be confiscated.
-The license can be obtained at the Office of Safety and Security.
+Unregistered bicycles will be confiscated.
+The decal can be obtained at the Office of Safety and Security.

 - No bicycle may be ridden at night without a light and a reflector.